 Posts filed under “Apprenticed Investor”

 My Sunday Washington Post Business Section column is out.
-This morning, we look at the question: Can two senators end ‘too big to fail’?
+This morning, we look at the retail theater that is Black Friday: Beware of bad Shopmas data!

 Here’s an excerpt from the column:

 “The news media aren’t any better.
 They breathlessly cover shopping as if it were an Olympic event.
 The big-box retailers play right into the coverage.
 Each year, we are regaled with stock footage of the 6 a.m. crush, a near-riot battle for the heavily discounted electronics doodad of which only a few are for sale.
 It is ugly and crass.
 I see a scene from “The Hunger Games” rather than a modern industrialized nation gratefully celebrating the bounty provided us.

 Footage of people camped out at Best Buy or elsewhere is not remotely a celebration.
 Rather, it’s a reminder of just how economically distressed a large percentage of our populace is.
 It’s a Barbie, for crying out loud — do you really need to LEAVE YOUR FAMILY FOR THREE DAYS TO camp out for that?”